da-x/hakyll-site/provider/posts/st-monad-perf-with-exceptions.md

 fibST :: Integer -> Integer
 fibST n =
     if n < 2
         then n
-    else runST $ do
-        x <- newSTRef 0
+        else runST $ do x <- newSTRef 0
                         y <- newSTRef 1
                         fibST' n x y

     where fibST' 0 x _ = readSTRef x
-          fibST' n x y = do
+          fibST' n' x y = do
               x' <- readSTRef x
               y' <- readSTRef y
               writeSTRef x y'
               writeSTRef y $! x'+y'
-              fibST' (n-1) x y
+              fibST' (n' - 1) x y
 ~~~~

 We would like to test the performance of pure exceptions.
-So, let us have a slightly modified version of it, being a modulo of Fibnacci using `Int`.
-The change of type from `Integer` to `Int` would be better for us when measuring performance, otherwise the run would have spent time adding really big numbers in each of the loop iteraion.
+So, let us have a slightly modified version of it, being a modulo of Fibonacci using `Int`.
+The change of type from `Integer` to `Int` would be better for us when measuring performance, otherwise the run would have spent time adding really big numbers in each one of the loop iterations.

 We will use this new `Exception` type,